bbauska/meta-react-basics/README.md

   width="60%" />
 </p>

-For example, suppose you use a button to open a menu.
-Clicking the button is the event.
-The event handler is on click and the action that follows the event is opening the menu.
+<p>For example, suppose you use a button to open a menu.
+Clicking the
+button is the event.
+The event handler is on click and the action that follows the event is opening the menu.</p>

-There are a few approaches to adding event handlers to your code that have different advantages, so you should become familiar with each of them.
+<p>There are a few approaches to adding event handlers to your code that
+have different advantages, so you should become familiar with each of them.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ w2-s04-b.
 (1xx) ~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->